Privatization of Synthetic Gaze: Attenuating State Signatures in Diffusion-Generated Eye Movements: Results

 \subsection{Correlation between Eye Movement Features and Subjective Reports}

-In this section, we present a similar correlation analysis to the baseline \cite{qian2025we} on synthetic gaze sequences for the same three tasks: HSS, RAN, and TEX.
-For each task, we computed Spearman rank correlations separately for (i) all rounds pooled and (ii) rounds 2–4 individually.
-Moreover, we highlight coefficients with uncorrected $p<0.05$ in the correlation heatmaps.
+This section presents correlation analysis of synthetic gaze sequences across three tasks: HSS, RAN, and TEX.
+For each task, we compute Spearman rank correlations separately for (i) all rounds pooled and (ii) rounds 2-4 individually.
+In the correlation heatmaps, boxed cells indicate coefficients with uncorrected $p < 0.05$.
+We compute correlations using all 58 gaze-derived features, following baseline \cite{qian2025we}.
+These features include fixation (\textit{Fix\_*}), saccade (\textit{Sac\_*}), and post-saccadic oscillation (\textit{PSO\_*}) descriptors; \textit{H}, \textit{V}, and \textit{R} denote horizontal, vertical, and resultant components, respectively, where $R = \sqrt{H^2 + V^2}$, and suffix \textit{Md} denotes the median.

-The synthetic data show much weaker and sparser associations between subjective reports and objective features for the HSS task in Figure \ref{fig:hss}.
-Notably, no features display significant correlations with any of the three ratings (i.e., Overdiff, Mentally, and TiredEyes), and effects rarely replicate across rounds.
-Occasional associations for fixation-related measures, such as Fix\_VelProfMn\_R\_Md (i.e., median fixation velocity profile mean (Resultant)), appear in rounds 2 and 4 for OverDiff, but these are absent or negligible when pooling all rounds.
-This suggests that DiffEyeSyn largely disrupts the consistent coupling between saccade rate, fixation stability, and fatigue-related reports seen in the real data.
+For the HSS task (Figure~\ref{fig:hss}), synthetic data exhibit weaker and sparser associations between subjective reports and gaze-derived features than real data.
+While several significant correlations remain in the synthetic heatmaps, they are fewer and less consistent across rounds than those observed in the real data for any of the three ratings (i.e., OverDiff, Mentally, and TiredEyes).
+Some isolated fixation-related associations appear in individual rounds (e.g., median fixation velocity profile std dev (Fix\_VelProfSd\_R\_Md)) in rounds 3 and 4 for TiredEyes, but these effects do not form a stable pattern in the pooled analysis.
+Overall, synthetic HSS sequences only partially preserve the relationship between gaze features and subjective ratings.

-As shown in Figure \ref{fig:ran}, correlations for the synthetic sequences are even more fragmented for the RAN task.
-Only a few features, such as fixation rate for OverDiff in round 4, reach significance in individual rounds.
-These effects do not generalize across rounds or to the all-round aggregation.
-Also, the strong links between saccade rate and eye or mental tiredness observed for the real signals \cite{qian2025we} are almost entirely absent in the synthetic data.
-This change signifies that the states are mostly removed.
+A similar pattern is observed for the RAN task (Figure~\ref{fig:ran}).
+In synthetic data, significant correlations are fragmented and mostly limited to isolated features in individual rounds, with little consistency across rounds or in the pooled analysis.
+For example, the median saccade amplitude resultant (i.e., Sac\_Amp\_R\_Md) is consistent across all rounds in real data, whereas in synthetic data, the correlation is absent.
+Overall, compared with real data, the broader correlation structure is notably weaker, indicating that the associations between gaze-derived features and subjective ratings are weakly preserved in the synthetic RAN sequences.